Welcome to Community Speed Watch

 Thank you for visiting our Community Speed Watch website

-During 2022 we will be working with our Partners to undertake a full review of how we deliver CSW going forward.
-CSW works largely via the good work of you as volunteers but it does require significant input from Leicestershire County Council as the Highway Authority and also the Police in terms of back office support with writing to the registered keepers of the vehicles detected speeding.
+Expressions of interest are now being invited for our 2023 scheme.
+CSW works largely via the good work of the volunteers but it does require sufficient input from Leicestershire County Council as the Highway Authority and also the Police in terms of back office support with writing to the register keepers of the vehicles detected speeding.

 If you are interested or for more information please email email@example.com.

 Community Speed Watch is an educational scheme to help people reduce speeding traffic though their community.
 The scheme enables volunteers to work within their community to raise awareness of the dangers of speeding and to help control the problem locally.